MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/driver-isolation.md

 HKR, Parameters, ExampleValue, 0x00010001, 1
 ```

-Use the appropriate API's to access the location of this state:
+To access the location of this state, use these functions:

 * WDM
   * [**IoOpenDriverRegistryKey**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdm/nf-wdm-ioopendeviceregistrykey)